dorgonman/HorizonUIPluginDemo/.jenkins/README.md

 - `projectRoot`: The path to the project root, currently `.` so the shared library can relocate the workspace safely.
 - `unrealHordeServer`: Default Horde URL for UGS-related publishing, default `http://unrealhorde.local/`.
 - `bBuildStandalone<Platform>` / `bBuildServer<Platform>`: Target-specific build toggles for the build matrix.
-- `bRunTestStandaloneWin64`: Runs the Win64 standalone test job.
+- `bRunTestWin64Standalone`: Runs the Win64 standalone test job.
+- QA rerun parameters: `bConsumeUpstreamStandaloneTar` copies/unpacks the upstream Build artifact tar; `bRunTestWin64Standalone` selects the currently implemented rerun platform.
 - Coverage is derived internally by the shared library.
 It is no longer a user-facing Jenkins parameter.

 ## Adding a New Platform